Recipe Overview

 Banana muffin batter, four steps.

-Fill the muffin tins with the batter about two-thirds full.
+Fill muffin tins.
+Scoop the batter into the muffin tins, filling them about two-thirds full.
 We tested these muffins several times and found that if you overfill the tins, the streusel has a tendency to fall off when the muffins rise during baking.

 Hand using scoop to put batter in a muffin tin.